-In 2013, Silverman was named to the Order of Canada, an honour accorded only about 150 Canadians annually.
-In 1998 Robert Silverman was named the first winner of the Paul de Hueck and Norman Walford Career Achievement Award for Keyboard Artistry, administered by the Ontario Arts Council Foundation, in recognition of "his high level of artistry, his moving interpretations of a wide range of music...and his commitment and contribution to music in Canada."
+In 2013 Silverman was appointed to the Order of Canada, an honour accorded about 150 Canadians annually.
+Earlier, Robert Silverman was the first winner of the Ontario Arts Council Foundation Career Achievement Award for Keyboard Artistry.

-Robert Silverman resides in Vancouver where he was a faculty member at the University of British Columbia for thirty years, served a 5-year term as Director of the School of Music in the 1990s, and was awarded an honorary Doctor of Letters in 2004.
-He now devotes himself full-time to concertizing and recording.
-He is frequently heard on the CBC English and French radio network; a Steinway artist, he has recorded for EMI, Stereophile, Marquis Classics, OrpheumMasters and CBC Records.
-He has also lectured on piano music for the Celebrity Cruise line.
+Robert Silverman was a faculty member at the University of British Columbia for thirty years, served a 5-year term as Director of the School of Music in the 1990s, and was awarded an honorary Doctor of Letters in 2004.
+A long-standing Steinway artist, he is frequently heard on the CBC and has recorded for EMI, Stereophile, Marquis Classics, OrpheumMasters and Isomike.

-Silverman enjoys an enormous following on the internet, where a generous selection of his recordings is accessible on YouTube, Soundcloud and iLike.
-Most of his recordings -- including his latest, Variations by Schumann and Brahms -- are available for sale and download from Amazon, iTunes, and CD Baby.
+Silverman enjoys an enormous following on the internet, where a generous selection of his recordings can be heard.
+Many of his recordings are available for download on iTunes, Amazon, CDBaby and Audio High.